HOLIDAY IN THE SUN part 3

 We walk up to the bouncer, and Tony, the long dark-haired boy, introduces me as ‘with Doug,’ good for admittance.
 Upstairs, small tables are arranged by the balcony, with bleacher seats behind them.
 Just as we get there, a band is announced on stage.
 Tony and I sit in the bleacher seats.
 Then we’re hailed by several of the other boys around a table.
 We pull up chairs and watch the opening band’s first song.
 I remember my night at CBGB’s, thinking how different it is here, with everyone calmly watching the band.
 In New York, it was bedlam.
-The energy level is significantly lower here.
+The energy level is significantly lower in LA.
 I enjoy the show, watching the crowd move toward the stage.
 Instead of people wildly jumping and running about, here the band’s fans are slowly swaying to the music.
 Just a different kind of rock n roll, I figure.

 I look into the office to the right of the bleachers, where Doug speaks to an older man.
 Leaving the boys’ table, I walk tentatively into the office.
 Doug motions me to sit, while he conducts business.
 The man is talking a mile a minute, while Doug listens and holds a phone to his head.
 He finally waves the man away, promising a future date for the man’s client.
 I’m not surprised to see the man peel off several bills, slap them on Doug’s desk, and walk out.